SpeysideHEP/spey/docs/new_plugin.rst

 :class:`~spey.BackendBase` requires certain functionality from the statistical model to be implemented, but let us first go through the above class structure.
-Spey looks for specific metadata to track the version, author and name of the implementation.
+Spey looks for specific metadata to track the implementation's version, author and name.
 Additionally, it checks compatibility with the current Spey version to ensure that the plugin works as it should.

 .. note::